 Sex is just sex.
 But if you add loving your spouse to the equation then sex can be turned into “making love”.
+Sex and love making are not the same.
 I know, I know, that sounds clichéd.
 There is truth in that statement though.
 There have been times when I am not in the mood to get down and sex does not mean the same to me as the times that I am absolutely in that moment.
 Let’s break it down.
-Here are some differences between sex and actual physical intimacy (making love):
+Here are some difference between making love and sex.
+This article will help you understand what is love making process and how is it different from sex.

 Transparency with your spouse should be practiced in every aspect of your relationship.
 Being open and honest about everything allows both you and your spouse to know each other in a deep way.
 Which allows you both to be completely comfortable with one another.